huggingface/hub-docs/docs/hub/spaces-oauth.md

 ## Adding the button to your Space

 You now have all the information to add a "Sign-in with HF" button to your Space.
-Libraries in [various](https://github.com/lepture/authlib) [languages](https://github.com/panva/node-openid-client) can help you implement the OpenID/OAuth protocol.
-Gradio also provides **built-in support**, making implementing the Sign-in with HF button a breeze; you can [check out the associated doc](TODO).
+Some libraries ([Python](https://github.com/lepture/authlib), [NodeJS](https://github.com/panva/node-openid-client)) can help you implement the OpenID/OAuth protocol.
+Gradio also provides **built-in support**, making implementing the Sign-in with HF button a breeze; you can [check out the associated guide](https://www.gradio.app/guides/sharing-your-app#o-auth-login-via-hugging-face).

 Basically, you need to: